ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 Progress is saved after the mapping.

 ## Translation using LLM
 The prompt is automatically generated from the last <200> rows of the dataset to showcase the model how to respond properly.
-This can be increased further to make the model potentially perform correctly for the bigger portion of the dataset.
-However, in between our computing resource constraints and the effectiveness of the prompt, we have landed at the sweet spot of 200 examples.
+Given our computing constraints and the formulation of the prompt we found these 200 rows to be sufficient, however an increase could pottentially improve the model's performance for a larger portion of the dataset.

 The model used: llama3 8b
 https://ollama.com/library/llama3

-We selected a free model we could run locally, llama3 8b.
-The prompt is called on the dataset; we have set the limit to 200 in the code due to computing restraints.

 Room for improvement:
 - Use a more powerful model like llama3 70b